 'No more of this, for goddes dignitee,' quod oure hoste, 'for thou makest me so wery...
 'No more of this, for God's sake!' exclaimed our host.
 'It hurts my ears to have to listen to such crap!
 The devil take your story!'

-Translation and retelling of Chaucer's Canterbury tale about Sir Thopas copyright © 2000, 2016 by Richard Scott-Robinson
+Translation and retelling of Chaucer's tale of Sir Thopas copyright © Richard Scott-Robinson, 2016